Helps you relax.

 Our pharmacists’ bottom line

-- Most people find that it gets less effective over time.
+- Most people find that it loses effectiveness over long periods of time.

 Be sure you’re getting the lowest price for your medication, even if you have insurance.

 From clinical trials of Buspar / Anxiety ( 941)